Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 He's my worst uncle.

-There's also an equal rung down the bottom
+but then there's also an equal rung down the bottom.

 They're all equally terrible.